Wikidata/primarysources/backend/README.md

    * 401: in case the token does not match the configured delete token
    * 500: delete failed

+## Get datasets

+The following HTTP request returns a JSON array with the list of all datasets:

+    GET /datasets/all

 ## Status

 The status service returns a JSON object containing current status information like total number of statements, number of approved statements, top users, system information, etc.

 Request: